DevScholar/c-for-js-devs/src/linq/index.md

 ## Enumerable items

-The equivalent of enumerable items in Rust is [`IntoIterator`][into-iter.rs].
-An implementation of `IntoIterator::into_iter` returns an [`Iterator`][iter.rs].
-However, when it's time to iterate over the items of a container advertising iteration support through the said types, both languages offer syntactic sugar in the form of looping constructs for iteratables.
+The equivalent of enumerable items in C is `enum`.
 In JavaScript, there is `forEach`:

 ```js
 let values = [1, 2, 3, 4, 5];